 EATING HABITS FOR PREVENTING CVD ( Cardiovascular Disease) or Heart problems

 Effective weapons for fighting cardiovascular disease are in your kitchen.

 Two popular food plans one need to follow according to their requirement.

-It includes the blending of eating with the flavors with the change in the making of it.
+It includes the blending of eating with the flavours with the change in the making of it.
 The main components are fruits, vegetables, whole grains, fish, poultry, beans, nuts, seeds, and olive oil.
 Eating red meat is limited.

 2.The DASH diet.

 It stands for Dietary Approaches to Stop Hypertension.
 It is an eating plan aimed at lowering blood pressure, which reduces heart strokes and heart attacks.
-This diet rich in whole grains, fruits, and vegetables, and low in sodium, saturated fat, and cholesterol.
+This diet is rich in whole grains, fruits, and vegetables, and low in sodium, saturated fat, and cholesterol.

 The daily amount of sodium should be about 2,300mg.

 And person having diabetes, high blood pressure, diabetes, or chronic kidney should not take sodium more than 1500 mg, according to the American Heart Association.